univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 This section describes the processing order for the previously documented UCR variable settings for selective synchronization.

-The :program:`Active Directory Connection` processes the rules for allow and ignore of the previously described variables in a defined order.
+The :program:`Active Directory Connection` processes the allow and ignore rules for the previously described variables in a defined order.
-Depending on the evaluation result, the connector behaves the following way:
+Depending on the evaluation result, the connector behaves as follows:

-* If a rule leads to the result that the connector has to ignore an object, the rule processing stops and the connector doesn't synchronize the object.
+* If a rule results in the connector ignoring an object, the connector stops processing the rule and doesn't synchronize the object.

-* If a rule leads to the result that the connector doesn't ignore an object, the connector evaluates the next rule.
+* If a rule results in the connector not ignoring an object, the connector evaluates the next rule.
   If the rule was the last rule and there's no next rule, the connector synchronizes the object.

 The connector evaluates the rules for each object in the following order:

-1. **allow subtree**
+1. **allow subtree**:

+   :UCR variables: :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` and :envvar:`connector/ad/mapping/allowsubtree/.*/ad`
    :No match: No synchronization.
 Stop.
    :Match: Continue.

-2. **allow filter**
+2. **allow filter**:

+   :UCR variable: :envvar:`connector/ad/mapping/{type}/allowfilter`
    :No match: No synchronization.
 Stop.
    :Match: Continue.

-3. **ignore subtree**
+3. **ignore subtree**:

+   :UCR variable: :envvar:`connector/ad/mapping/ignoresubtree/.*`
    :No match: Continue.
    :Match: No synchronization.
 Stop.

-4. **ignore filter**, including ``ignorelist``
+4. **ignore filter**:

+   :UCR variables: :envvar:`connector/ad/mapping/{type}/ignorelist` and :envvar:`connector/ad/mapping/{type}/ignorefilter`
    :No match: Continue.
    :Match: No synchronization.
 Stop.

-5. **end of rules**
+5. **End of rules**.

-   Synchronize object.
+6. **Synchronize object**.

 .. _ad-connector-details-on-preconfigured-synchronization:

 Details on preconfigured synchronization
 ----------------------------------------

-By default, the :program:`Active Directory Connection` exempts some LDAP subtrees from the synchronization.
+By default, the :program:`Active Directory Connection` excludes some LDAP subtrees from the synchronization.
-You find the list of ignored subtrees in the :file:`/var/log/univention/connector-ad-mapping.log` file at the *ignore_subtree* setting for each object type.
+You can find the list of ignored subtrees in the :file:`/var/log/univention/connector-ad-mapping.log` file under the *ignore_subtree* setting for each object type.

 .. _ad-connector-containers-and-ous: